 You can click the three-dot menu to the right of the alerts listed in the alert view pop-up to edit, duplicate, or delete alerts that you own.
 Modifying your alert settings will also change those settings for users following your alert.

 Admins can edit, duplicate, delete, or pause any alert, even private alerts created by other users.

-To edit an alert, click Edit Alert to open a pop-up to edit the existing alert settings; when you’re finished editing, click Update Alert.
+To edit an alert, click Edit Alert to open a pop-up to edit the existing alert settings; when you’re finished editing, click Save Alert.
 To duplicate an alert, click Duplicate to open a pop-up pre-populated with the existing alert settings, and then click Create Alert.
 To delete an alert, click Delete, and then confirm in the resulting pop-up.

 Click Done to close the alert view pop-up.